Are you planning to visit Sayulita in Mexico?

 The stunning beaches are what make Sayulita.
 The laid-back atmosphere of Sayulita is home to various yoga retreats as well.

 Sayulita shines with lovely restaurants and artistic glory.
-Here is our things to do in Sayulita on your next visit.
+Here are our suggestions for top things to do in Sayulita on your next visit.

 Map of Sayulita

-Sayulita has several attractive beaches to enjoy so don’t hesitate- it’s all about the beach here.
-These are the most beautiful beaches in Riviera Nayarit and probably in the whole of Mexico.
-That’s why you should not miss the chance to visit some of them.
+Sayulita has several attractive beaches, so don’t hesitate—it’s all about the beach here.
+These are the most beautiful beaches in Riviera Nayarit and probably in Mexico.
+That’s why you should not miss visiting some of them.

 Playa Sayulita (Main Beach)

-Sayulita Beach is the place to be and enjoy a vibrant atmosphere, although it can be busy at times.
-It’s a wonderful chance to learn surfing here and there are many surf schools on the beach.
-It’s a lovely beach to take a rest, especially if you’re taking a day trip from Puerto Vallarta.
+Sayulita Beach has a vibrant atmosphere, although it can sometimes be busy.
+Many surf schools are on the beach, and it’s a wonderful place to learn to surf.
+It’s also a lovely beach to rest, especially if you’re taking a day trip from Puerto Vallarta.

 With many hidden beaches around, you will surely want to discover the most heavenly spot.